-Self payment drug and alcohol rehab centers are a great alternative to other types of rehabilitation programs i.e. private medical insurance and state funded facilities.
-Individuals who are able to attend self payment programs pay for their entire rehab process out of pocket.
+Self payment drug and alcohol rehab centers are an outstanding alternative to other types of treatment centers i.e. private medical insurance and state funded programs.
+People who are capable of attending self payment programs pay for their entire treatment process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their substance abuse rehab program.
-To learn more about self payment programs, make contact with a drug treatment center and ask about their payment options.
-It is beneficial to contact several programs so that you have a comparison of your choices with regards to rehab options and payment options.
+It just means that self payment is their primary method of covering the cost of their drug or alcohol treatment program.
+In order to learn more about self payment programs, contact a drug or alcohol rehab center and ask about their payment options.
+It is beneficial to contact several programs so that you have an understanding of your choices regarding rehab options and payment methods.